-As sweet as it is to say, “Enjoy every moment!” to a young mom, it’s just cruel.
+As sweet as it is to say, “Enjoy every second!” to a young mom, it’s just cruel.
 Because, no. Just no.

 When my kids fight over a certain color of anything.
 No matter how much I reason that water does not, in fact, taste any different out of blue cups than red ones, the wrath of 3 kids is not worth it.
 Save your sanity and buy everything the same color.
 In fact, teach your children there are no other colors.